 Colleges and universities

-As the number of infections of COVID-19 increased, it was realized that all age groups were at risk.
+As the number of coronavirus infections increased, it was realized that all age groups were at risk.
 So the sanitation of post-secondary educations facilities is just as important as preschools and K-12 schools.
 True, young adults are more educated when it comes to self-sanitization, but when it comes to community spread of a potentially deadly virus, it only takes one person.
 Or several spring breakers…

 So then, similar principles as discussed above will apply in these environments as well.
 Any entering the facilities should be pre-screened.
 Commonly touched surfaces and classrooms should be sanitized very regularly.
 Washrooms should be maintained hourly during the day.
 Off-campus notices should be posted, highlighting the importance of taking the necessary precautions to protect one’s health.